contagon/handbook/handbook/6-stake-leadership.md

 In limited situations, high councilors participate in stake membership councils (see [32.9.2]).

 The stake presidency assigns high councilors to serve on other committees.
-For example, high councilors who are assigned to work with elders quorums serve on the stake adult leadership committee (see [29.3.9]).
+For example, high councilors who are assigned to work with elders quorums serve on the stake adult leadership committee (see [29.3.8]).

-High councilors with assignments relating to Aaronic Priesthood quorums, the Young Women, and the Primary serve on the stake youth leadership committee (see [29.3.10]).
-The high councilor who serves as the stake Sunday School president may also serve on this committee.

 ### 6.5.3 Serve as Stake Organization Leaders